halperta/rhe309k-fall2014/site/assignments/presentation.md

 [Back to "Schedule"]({{ page.root }}schedule.html)

 ##Assignment Overview
-In this four to five minute presentation, you will argue for a single position in your controversy.
-You can use any strategy that you like to try to make your argument, but you must include at least one emotional appeal, and you must refer to at least one scientific study.
-You must also refute at least one opposing argument.
+In this four to five minute presentation, you will educate your audience about your chosen controversy.
+You should pursuade your audience that your topic is exciting and important by explaining its relevance and by describing cutting edge research.

 You may choose to give your presentation as a narrative, focused on what you have learned or what the person you interviewed learned or discovered.
 Or you may choose to do it as an informative presentation, providing information and promoting a point of view.